 - Make a safe and secure online donation through our Givealittle page - a receipt will be generated.

 - Send a cheque to us at Dwell, PO Box 24-179, Manners Street, Wellington 6142.

 Dwell seeks to increase its capacity by forming new partnerships and strengthening collaboration in the government, private, and not-for-profit sectors.

-Dwell attracts private sector support in many forms and the trust works in partnership with many private sector organisations.
+Partnerships enable Dwell to share resources and expertise to increase the opportunities to provide more affordable housing.
 We can demonstrate the strength and reliability of Dwell as a partner and our ability to deliver on opportunities.